 The standard recommended dosage is 425mg a day.
 This amount will vary from person to person.
 Since choline is highly beneficial for fetuses and babies, pregnant women and new mothers usually need slightly higher doses.
 Adding foods with choline to your diet or taking supplements can increase content in breast milk and facilitate healthy growth in children.
 Consult a professional before giving choline supplements to children.

-Make sure you avoid consuming too much choline as this can cause symptoms similar to those of deficiency.
+Make sure you avoid consuming too much choline rich foods as this can cause symptoms similar to those of deficiency.